Pandaqi/Pandaqi-Studio/pandaqi-studio/content/split-the-foody/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Split the Foody"
-headerTitle: "A game of food heists and dividing treasure."
 blurb: "Stealing food treasure is the easy part.
 Grabbing the biggest chunk when dividing the booty is tough---but also crucial to your success as a true pearate."
-blurbShort: "A bluffin', stealin', eatin' game of food heists and dividing treasure amongst the pearates."
+# blurb: "A bluffin', stealin', eatin' game of food heists and dividing treasure amongst the pearates."
 downloadLink: "https://drive.google.com/drive/folders/1Jw9vO5RnVDgh-ECN8NxMDVKeN9Uhfjjg"

-color: "brown"

 date: 2024-05-26

 difficulty: "simple"
 genres: ["thematic"]
-categories: ["boardgame", "card-game", "standard"]
+categories: ["board-game", "card-game", "standard"]
 tags: ["bidding", "bluffing", "social", "high-score", "numbers"]
 themes: ["pirates"]